Washington's Cap-and-Invest Program

 A white icon of a stock chart going up on a blue hexagon background

-In 2021, the Washington Legislature passed the Climate Commitment Act (CCA) which establishes a comprehensive, market-based program to reduce carbon pollution and achieve the greenhouse gas limits set in state law.
-The program started on Jan.
-1, 2023, and the first emissions allowance auction was held on Feb.
-28.
+In 2021, the Washington Legislature passed the Climate Commitment Act (CCA), which establishes a comprehensive, market-based program to reduce carbon pollution and achieve the greenhouse gas limits set in state law.
+The program started Jan.
+1, 2023, and the first emissions allowance auction was held Feb.
+28 the same year.

 Businesses covered by the program must obtain allowances equal to their emissions and submit them to Ecology according to a staggered four-year compliance schedule.
 The first compliance deadline is Nov.
 1, 2024, at which time businesses need to have allowances to cover just 30% of their 2023 emissions.